dwyl/learn-devops/elixir-phoenix-deployement.md

 # Deploy an Elixir or Phoenix application

-This markdown summarise the research done on how to deploy a Phoenix application.
+This markdown summarises the research done on how to deploy a Phoenix application.